petrokvitka/amulet_anomaly_detection/README.md

 Activate this environment with the command:
 `conda activate amulet-desktop-windows`

+If you are on Linux, please use the [amulet-desktop-linux.yml](https://github.com/petrokvitka/amulet_anomaly_detection/blob/master/amulet-desktop-linux.yml) instead.

 Now you are ready to run the AMULET as a Desktop App.
 Use the command inside the activated environment:
-`python amulet_desktop.py`
+`python amulet_desktop.py`.

 You can ignore the warnings, if there are any.
 A starting screen will appear.
-Here you can get to know the advantages of the AMULET and choose one of the two further possibilities: either to train a new model, or to detect an anomaly using an already trained model.
+Here you can get to know the advantages of the AMULET and choose one of two further possibilities: either to train a new model, or to detect an anomaly using an already trained model.
 Please click the corresponding button to go to the next step.

 #### Start a training of a new model
 Let's assume you would like to TRAIN a new model first.
 Click on the TRAIN button.
 A new window will appear:
 ![alt text](https://github.com/petrokvitka/amulet_anomaly_detection/blob/master/static/img/example_training.png)

 You can choose to record a new audio file or use an existing one in WAV format.
 :exclamation: If you want to record an audio file, please make sure that there is a working microphone attached to your computer!
-The recorded file will be saved to a directory "./recordings_for_training/recorded.wav" and will be overwritten each time you start a new recording for the training.
+The recorded file will be saved to the directory "./recordings_for_training/recorded.wav" and will be overwritten each time you start a new recording for the training.

 By default the output directory is set to "./training_output".
 If you want to change the output directory, you can choose an existing one by clicking on the button "Choose an output directory".
 ![alt text](https://github.com/petrokvitka/amulet_anomaly_detection/blob/master/static/img/example_training_create_dir.png)